AI Use Cases/Manufacturing

 Is our Finance & Accounting data kept secure during this process?

 Yes.
 All data is encrypted in transit and at rest, and access is role-based so only authorized Finance & Accounting users see sensitive cost and supplier data.
-We integrate directly with your ERP system's native security architecture and support ITAR export controls, RoHS/REACH compliance logging, and audit trails required by your quality management system (ISO 9001:2015).
+We integrate directly with your ERP system's native security architecture and support RoHS/REACH compliance logging and audit trails required by your quality management system (ISO 9001:2015).
+For suppliers or materials your compliance team has flagged as export-controlled in your ERP, the system can surface and log those flags for review - it does not make ITAR determinations itself.
 Your data never leaves your secure environment unless you explicitly export it.

 What is the timeframe to deploy AI procurement spend analytics?

-Typical deployment is 10-14 weeks from kickoff to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 involve data extraction and validation from your ERP, MES, and quality systems.
-Weeks 4-8 cover model training on your historical procurement and production data, testing against known anomalies, and tuning alert thresholds to your business rules.
-Weeks 9-12 include UAT with your Finance & Accounting and procurement teams, integration with your existing workflows, and staff training.
-Most Manufacturing clients see measurable results within 60 days of go-live - typically a 15-20% reduction in time spent on invoice reconciliation and the first wave of supplier cost anomalies identified and flagged for action.
+Weeks 4-10 cover model training on your historical procurement and production data, testing against known anomalies, tuning alert thresholds to your business rules, and UAT with your Finance & Accounting and procurement teams.
+Weeks 11-14 cover integration with your existing workflows, staff training, and go-live.
+A rollout like this is scoped to show measurable results within 60 days of go-live - the targets we set: a 15-20% reduction in time spent on invoice reconciliation and the first wave of supplier cost anomalies identified and flagged for action.

 What does success look like at 30, 60, and 90 days?